nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 3.3.3 Deleting a consultation: `delete consultation`

-Deletes a specified consultation from the consultation database.
+Deletes a specified consultation from the list of consultation.

 Format: `delete consultation INDEX`